GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

    which perform ray tracing.
 Wavefronts from traditional ray tracing events as well as wavefronts from shaders with inlined ray tracing will be shown using the specified ray tracing color.
 All other waves will be shown as grey.

+-  **Color by indirect command** Shows which wavefronts correspond to which indirect commands of the profile.
+Each indirect command is assigned a unique color.
+All other waves will be shown as grey.

 Color modes can be synchronized across the Wavefront occupancy and Event timing panes.
 To do this, simply hold down the Ctrl key when selecting a mode from any